zphixon/stones/README.md

 An esoteric programming language

-# This project is deprecated!
+# This project is in the works!
-Go [here](https://github.com/cheezgi/stones-rewrite) for the new interpreter.
+Go [here](https://github.com/cheezgi/stones-rewrite) for the scripted interpreter.
+I'm currently working on reviving this one, and maybe even making it a compiler!
+That would be neato.

 ## To do